Back

 Build a Social Media App Like Instagram: Features, Costs

-500M+ people use Instagram daily.
-They post and edit videos and photos, share Stories, watch Reels and broadcasts, discover places, buy items, and text with friends.
+Over half a billion people use Instagram daily to post and edit videos and photos, share Stories, watch Reels and broadcasts, discover places, make purchases, and text with friends.
 Instagram could replace a search browser — that’s how good it is at satisfying user’s needs.
 And it's all in one mobile app.
-Today we will break down the how’s and why’s of this success.
-So if you wonder how to make a social media app like Instagram, look no further.
+Today we will break down the how and why of this success.
+So if you're wondering how to make a social media app like Instagram, look no further.

 This article is for entrepreneurs who are going to make an app like Instagram.
 We’ll look at best practices of similar apps, talk about essential and additional features, estimate social media app development cost, and share tips on promoting an app like Instagram.